FLHonker/Awesome-Knowledge-Distillation/README.md

    <!-- * 融合先验知识 -->
 5. Adaptive Regularization of Labels.
 Ding, Qianggang et al. arXiv:1908.05474
 6. Knowledge Isomorphism between Neural Networks.
 Liang, Ruofan et al. arXiv:1908.01581
-7. Role-Wise Data Augmentation for Knowledge Distillation.
-ICLR 2020
-8. [Neural Network Distiller][18.8]: A Python Package For DNN Compression Research. arXiv:1910.12232
+7. [Neural Network Distiller][18.8]: A Python Package For DNN Compression Research. arXiv:1910.12232
-9. (survey)Modeling Teacher-Student Techniques in Deep Neural Networks for Knowledge Distillation. arXiv:1912.13179
+8. (survey)Modeling Teacher-Student Techniques in Deep Neural Networks for Knowledge Distillation. arXiv:1912.13179
-10. Understanding and Improving Knowledge Distillation.
+9. Understanding and Improving Knowledge Distillation.
 Tang, Jiaxi et al. arXiv:2002.03532
-11. The State of Knowledge Distillation for Classification.
+10. The State of Knowledge Distillation for Classification.
 Ruffy, Fabian and Chahal, Karanbir. arXiv:1912.10850 [[code]][18.11]
-12. [TextBrewer][18.12]: An Open-Source Knowledge Distillation Toolkit for Natural Language Processing.
+11. [TextBrewer][18.12]: An Open-Source Knowledge Distillation Toolkit for Natural Language Processing.
 HIT and iFLYTEK. arXiv:2002.12620
-13. Explaining Knowledge Distillation by Quantifying the Knowledge.
+12. Explaining Knowledge Distillation by Quantifying the Knowledge.
 [Zhang, Quanshi][18.13] et al. arXiv:2003.03622
-14. DeepVID: deep visual interpretation and diagnosis for image classifiers via knowledge distillation.
+13. DeepVID: deep visual interpretation and diagnosis for image classifiers via knowledge distillation.
 IEEE Trans, 2019.
-15. On the Unreasonable Effectiveness of Knowledge Distillation: Analysis in the Kernel Regime.
+14. On the Unreasonable Effectiveness of Knowledge Distillation: Analysis in the Kernel Regime.
 Rahbar, Arman et al. arXiv:2003.13438
-16. Knowledge Distillation and Student-Teacher Learning for Visual Intelligence: A Review and New Outlooks.
+15. Knowledge Distillation and Student-Teacher Learning for Visual Intelligence: A Review and New Outlooks.
 Wang, Lin & Yoon, Kuk-Jin. arXiv:2004.05937

 ---
 Note: All papers pdf can be found and downloaded on [Bing](https://www.bing.com) or [Google](https://www.google.com).